spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-comments-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that accessing `mysprykershop.com/comment` with a guest user redirects to login page.
+Make sure that accessing `https://mysprykershop.com/comment` with a guest user redirects to the login page.

 {% endinfo_block %}